Extracting Nucleon Resonance Transition GPDs from $e^- N\to e^-\gamma N\pi$ Deeply Virtual Compton Scattering: Conclusions and Outlook

 We have studied the exclusive process $eN\to e\gamma N\pi$ under kinematic conditions relevant to forthcoming CLAS12 measurements, with the specific aim of assessing how intermediate-state pion emission can modify the observed DVCS-like signal and how sensitive the reaction may be to $N\to N^*$ transition GPDs.
 We constructed the DVCS amplitude for both a diagonal-like subprocess and a transition subprocess proceeding through the Roper region, and combined these with the pion-emission mechanism that accompanies the hard scattering.
 Within the model used here (leading-twist handbag factorization for the Compton subprocess, a phenomenological transition-GPD model, and a regulated $NN\pi$ vertex), we obtained quantitative estimates of the size and kinematic dependence of these effects.

-Our numerical results indicate three main qualitative outcomes. \begin{itemize} \item First, pion-emission contributions can produce non-negligible modifications to the $eN\to e\gamma N\pi$ differential cross section in realistic kinematics.
-Consequently, they must be included in precision studies. \item Second, the relative importance of diagonal and transition mechanisms depends strongly on the channel and on $-t$: for neutral-pion production on the proton the diagonal term tends to dominate at smaller $-t$, while the transition contribution grows in relative importance as $-t$ increases; for charged-pion production the transition contribution can become competitive already at more moderate $-t$, consistent with a reduction in the charge-weighted dominance of the \(u\)-quark contribution in the neutron diagonal Compton amplitude from isospin symmetry. \item Third, because the observable rate receives interference between diagonal and transition amplitudes, there exist kinematic regions where sensitivity to the transition GPDs is enhanced beyond what one would infer from the transition contribution alone.
-This supports the broader motivation that exclusive DVCS-like production of resonance final states can provide experimentally useful access to transition GPD information. \item Finally, in terms of distinguishing the QCD origin of the Roper resonance, the relative contributions of diagonal and transition amplitudes do appear to offer considerable promise, as the latter subprocess would be absent if the Roper were dynamically generated. \end{itemize}
+Our numerical results indicate four main qualitative outcomes. \begin{itemize} \item First, pion-emission contributions can produce non-negligible modifications to the $eN\to e\gamma N\pi$ differential cross section in realistic kinematics.
+Consequently, they must be included in precision studies. \item Second, the relative importance of diagonal and transition mechanisms depends strongly on the channel and on $-t$: for neutral-pion production on the proton the diagonal term tends to dominate at smaller $-t$, while the transition contribution grows in relative importance as $-t$ increases; for charged-pion production the transition contribution can become competitive already at more moderate $-t$, consistent with the different charge weighting in the neutron diagonal Compton amplitude under isospin symmetry. \item Third, because the observable rate receives interference between diagonal and transition amplitudes, there exist kinematic regions where sensitivity to the transition GPDs is enhanced beyond what one would infer from the transition contribution alone.
+This supports the broader motivation that exclusive DVCS-like production of resonance final states can provide experimentally useful access to transition GPD information. \item Finally, in terms of distinguishing the QCD origin of the Roper resonance, the relative contributions of diagonal and transition amplitudes do appear to offer considerable promise, as the latter subprocess would be parametrically-reduced or have a distinct kinematic dependence if the Roper were dynamically generated. \end{itemize}

 There are several clear limitations of the present study that also define the most important next steps.
 Most notably, we have not included the Bethe--Heitler contribution (and its interference with DVCS), which is essential for direct comparison to experimentally measured beam-spin and charge asymmetries.
 Extending the present framework to include the full Bethe--Heitler amplitude for the $2\to4$ process, including the relevant experimental acceptance cuts and radiative backgrounds, is therefore a priority.
 In addition, it will be important to broaden the resonance content beyond a single effective Roper contribution (e.g.\ inclusion of nearby $N^*$ and $\Delta^*$ states in the same analysis) and to test the robustness of the predicted transition sensitivity against reasonable variations of the transition-GPD model (profile functions, Regge slopes, and normalization constraints from transition form factors).